GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/kms.md

 be activated for your project.

-The `com.google.cloud.spring.kms.KmsTemplate` bean provided by the autoconfiguration is the entrypoint to using Spring Cloud GCP support for Google KMS.
+The `com.google.cloud.spring.kms.KmsTemplate` bean provided by the autoconfiguration is the entrypoint to using Spring Framework on Google Cloud support for Google KMS.
 This class allows you to specify a Cloud KMS key in your project via a URI string (format described below) and perform encryption/decryption with it.